-Infe (se Information provided 1. formation required to be provided under the Standards for Registered ng Organisations (RTOs) 2015 that relates to ensuring each learner is orly informed and protected.
+Infe (se Information provided 1.
+Traini formation required to be provided under the Standards for Registered ng Organisations (RTOs) 2015 that relates to ensuring each learner is orly informed and protected.
 2. The tu uition fees for the approved course.
 3. Any fe ees other than tuition fees that are payable for the course.
 4. The st udent's options for paying tuition fees, including: (i) payment by the student as fees become due, and (ii) a VET Student Loan.
 5. Inforr nation about VET Student Loans, including that: (i) it is a loan from the Commonwealth, and (ii) the loan will remain a personal debt until it is repaid to the Commonwealth, and (iii) the loan may, until the debt is repaid, reduce a student's take-home (after-tax) wage or salary and may reduce the student's borrowing capacity, and (iv) a student may wish to seek independent financial advice before applying for a loan.
 6. riteria for being an eligible student for a VET Student Loan (see ns 9 - 12 of the Act).
 7. The a pplication process for a VET Student Loan (see section 17 of the Act).
-8. 9.
+8. comm Stude planation that the student may be required during the course to nunicate his or her agreement that the Secretary continue to use the VET nt Loan to pay tuition fees for the course (student progression and gement requirements).
 The maximum amount of a VET Student Loan that may be available for the course, and an explanation that the amount of the loan cannot be greater than the student's remaining HELP balance.
 10 10.
 The total VET Student Loan debt (VETSL debt) a student may incur if the student receives the maximum VET Student Loan referred to in paragraph 9 above (including specifying the loan fee if applicable to the student).
 11 specif planation that the tuition fees will be reasonably apportioned across a ied number of sequential fee periods and that each fee period will in at least one census day.